csoneson/ARMOR/README.md

 ## RNA-seq workflow

+**Note: This is work in development, and is provided "as-is", without guarantees of correctness or optimality.
+Please use responsibly.**

 This RNA-seq workflow consists of a `Makefile` and a set of R scripts to perform quality control, preprocessing and differential expression analysis of RNA-seq data.
 The output can be combined with the [`iResViewer`](https://github.com/csoneson/iResViewer) R package to generate a shiny application for browsing and sharing the results.

 To use the RNA-seq workflow on your own data, you need to first follow the steps below to set up necessary variables and files: